mainini/webidp/README.md

 Debug Mode
 ----------
-*WebIDP* supports a debug mode which can be useful in development and troubleshooting; it should however never be used in a "productin" scenario when working with real users or data.
+*WebIDP* supports a debug mode which can be useful in development and troubleshooting; it should however never be used in a "production" scenario when working with real users or data.

 When enabled in the configuration (see above), debug mode changes some of the behavior of *WebIDP*: